Shylock-Hg/blog-hugo/content/post/2018/2018-03-03-ml-overview.md

 > A computer program is said to learn from experience E with respect to some task T and some performance measure P,if its performance on T,as measured by P,improves with experience E.
 > - Tom Mitchell,1997

-  So the essential of machine learning is imporving P on T by learning from E,not just E.
+  So the essential of machine learning is improving P on T by learning from E,not just E.

-## Premise to apply Maching Learning
+## Premise to apply Machine Learning

-  1. To complex for tranditional algorithm.
+  1. To complex for traditional algorithm.
   2. Adjust fluctuating environments.
   3. Getting insights about complex problems and large amounts of data.

   Tips:No silver bullet.Machine Learning is not always best method to any problem.

-## Categories of Maching Learning
+## Categories of Machine Learning

   1. supervised,unsupervised,semisupervised and reinforcement learning.
   2. incremental versus batch learning.